 SCHOOL EXPENSES

-We all want the best for our kids, that’s why school expenses such as fees, uniforms, books, sports and camps, can cause a lot of stress.
+We all want the best for our children, which is why paying school expenses such as fees, uniforms, books, sports and camps, can be quite stressful.

 Download PDF